vivekjhingan/PHISHSENTRY/README.md

 Retain exports (CSV/JSON) for auditing; consider centralizing logs later.

 Extend detection gradually: stronger HTML parsing, reputation feeds, hashing attachments, optional ML scoring.

-For educational and defensive security use only.
-Respect privacy and applicable laws when scanning emails.

-If anything still collapses, it means a backtick fence is missing—make sure every ``` block has a matching closing ```.